What Does a Fed Rate Hike Mean for Your Money?

 Why does the Fed raise interest rates?

-The Fed hopes that by raising interest rates — which makes it more expensive for consumers and businesses to borrow money — it can decrease demand and restore price stability.
+When the Fed raises interest rates — which makes it more expensive for consumers and businesses to borrow money — its goal is to decrease demand and restore price stability.

 At the start of the COVID-19 pandemic, the Fed slashed rates to zero as part of a broader fiscal and monetary stimulus strategy to prevent long-term economic damage.
 The plan worked, as the U.S. avoided the worst-case scenario.
 The job market quickly recovered, households were able to save money and an effective vaccine helped bring life back to normal.